The local and global versions of the Whittaker category: Introduction

 There are two issues one needs to address for practical applications:

-(a) The category $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$ is inherently infinite-dimensional in nature in that all of its objects have infinite-dimensional support\footnote{That said, Raskin's results in \cite{Ras} show that $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$ is a union of full subcategories, such that compact objects in each of which have finite-dimensional support.}.
-So it would be desirable to find another description of $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$ that would involve sheaves on finite-dimensional algebro-geometric objects (such as algebraic stacks).
+(a) The category $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$ is inherently infinite-dimensional in nature in that all of its objects have infinite-dimensional support\footnote{That said, Raskin's results in \cite{Ras} show that $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$ is a union of full subcategories, such that compact objects in each of them can be expressed through sheaves with finite-dimensional support.}.
+So it would be desirable to find another description of $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$ that would involve sheaves on finite-dimensional algebro-geometric objects (such as algebraic stacks).

-(b) In the global Geometric Langlands theory, one studies the functor that relates the category $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$ to the category of sheaves on $\Shv(\Bun_G^{\on{level}_{n\cdot x}})$, where $\Bun_G^{\on{level}_{n\cdot x}}$ is the moduli stack of $G$-bundles (on a given curve $X$) with structure of level $n$ at $x$.
+(b) In the global Geometric Langlands theory, one studies the functor that relates the category $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$ to the category of sheaves on $\Shv(\Bun_G^{\on{level}_{n\cdot x}})$, where $\Bun_G^{\on{level}_{n\cdot x}}$ is the moduli stack of $G$-bundles (on a given curve $X$) with structure of level $n$ at $x$.
 The functor in question is

 where the first arrow is the forgetful functor, and the second arrow is the functor of !-direct image along the uniformization map $\fL(G)/K_n\to \Bun_G^{\on{level}_{n\cdot x}}$.
-However, in order to control various properties of this functor (e.g., behavior with respect to Verdier duality), it would again be desirable a finite-dimensional model for $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$, as well as the above functor itself.
+However, in order to control various properties of this functor (e.g., behavior with respect to Verdier duality), it would again be desirable a finite-dimensional model for $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$, as well as the above functor itself.

-The goal of this paper is to describe such a finite-dimensional model for $\Shv(\fL(G)/K_n)^{(\fL(N),\chi)}$, addressing points (a) and (b) above.
+The goal of this paper is to describe such a finite-dimensional model for $\Shv(\fL(G)/K_n)^{\fL(N),\chi}$, addressing points (a) and (b) above.

 \sssec{}